fair-software/fair-software-frontend/README.md

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 Source for the website at http://fair-software.nl .
-This website contains recommendations for research software
+This website contains recommendations for research software.
+Our license is [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) but if you want to reuse parts or all of the site and find this license too restrictive, please contact us at: fairsoftware@esciencecenter.nl

 ## Build Setup